hucker/tpath/README.md

 print(f"File age in weeks: {path.age.weeks}")
 ```

-### Why Property-Based Design?

-By focusing on properties rather than calculations, `TPath` reduces cognitive load and makes your code more readable and maintainable.
-You no longer need to write complex logic to calculate file ages or determine calendar memberships—everything is available as a property.

 ### Summary

 `TPath`, powered by Frist, provides a property-based interface that simplifies file operations while offering rich, expressive features.
 Whether you're working with creation, modification, or access times, `TPath` ensures that all the power of Frist's advanced time and calendar operations is at your fingertips.